-When you’ve started putting your podcast online you’ll notice that a lot of podcast hosts will ask for your RSS feed.
+When you’ve started putting your podcast online you’ll notice that a lot of podcast hosts will ask for podcast RSS feeds.
 You might be wondering why you need to create an RSS feed for your podcast or you might be thinking that the process is too difficult.
 We’ll explain why RSS feeds are important and how to set one up in this handy guide.

 RSS stands for Rich Site Summary.
 Essentially, it’s a URL feed full of links with a bit of info.
 For example, here’s an entry from our RSS feed for an article: